nikolausschueler/sillynames/README.md

 (https://www.seleniumhq.org/).
 The app presents names which are presumed to be funny.

+It was created as a demo for an article in German computer magazine c't:

+Klickroboter.
+Automatisches Testen mit Selenium, c't 11/18, Heise Verlag.

 ### How do I get set up? ###

 1. Install the Chrome browser.
 You can get it here: